nickh/octo-clarity/README.md

 Helping test commit references

-Who can bring us all the claritin?
+Who can bring us all the Claritin?